 - Also meanwhile, prepare your mold by lining the bottom and sides with parchment paper, allowing extra to hang over as “handles” as you un-mold.

 - When the chocolate is melted and the shredded coconut is butter, add the coconut to the bowl of chocolate.
+Add the stevia and peppermint extract.
+Stir to combine.

 - Carefully pour the mixture into the mold and gently tap the sides to create a flat surface.